This topic describes how to create a trusted isolation space by using the Enclave feature to protect your applications and data.

 - Run the systemctl commands to perform operations on the enclave:

 systemctl status de_platform_service # View the running status. systemctl start de_platform_service # Start the service. systemctl restart de_platform_service # Restart the service. systemctl stop de_platform_service # Stop the service.

-Use an enclave by using SDKs
+Use an enclave by means of SDKs

 Alibaba Cloud Enclave provides SDKs for you to develop your own applications on ECS instances that have Enclave enabled.
 Alibaba Cloud Enclave also provides a set of API definitions and code libraries that are compatible with SGX SDKs.
 If you already have an SGX application, you can run the application on a platform that has Enclave enabled only with a small amount of migration work.

 - Prepare the following Dockerfile file in the development environment: